NFS002/resexp/README.md

-_* Updated 25th July 2025_

-The pages on imperial.ac.uk appears to have now been moved or taken down.
+_* Updated 25th July 2025.
+The pages on imperial.ac.uk appear to have now been moved or taken down._

 # Assessing The Generational Contract